 Read and write accesses to the SDRAM are burst oriented.
 The burst length is programmable, as shown in Table 2.
 The burst length determines the maximum number of column locations that can be accessed for a given READ or WRITE command.
 Burst lengths of 1,2, 4, or 8 locations are available for both the sequential and the interleaved burst types, and a full-page burst is available for the sequential type.
 The full-page burst is used in conjunction with the BURST TERMINATE command to generate arbitrary burst lengths.
 Reserved states should not be used, as unknown operation or incompatibility with future versions may result.
 When a READ or WRITE command is issued, a block of columns equal to the burst length is effectively selected.
 All accesses for that burst take place within this block, meaning that the burst will wrap within the block if a boundary is reached.
-The block is uniquely selected by A1-A7 when the burst length is set to two; by A2-A7 when the burst length is set to eight.
+The block is uniquely selected by A1-A9 when the burst length is set to two; by A2-A9 when the burst length is set to four; and by A3-A9 when the burst length is set to eight.